Country Profile: Akrotiri

 Government

-Akrotiri operates as a special form of UK overseas territory, governed by an administrator who also serves as the Commander of the British Forces Cyprus.
-The capital, Episkopi Cantonment, acts as the administrative center.
-The legal framework is closely aligned with that of the Republic of Cyprus, although there are unique judicial components for civil and criminal matters.
+Akrotiri is administered as a special form of UK overseas territory, overseen by an Administrator who is also the Commander of the British Forces Cyprus.
+The area functions under a legal system compatible with that of Cyprus, supplemented by its own court system for specific matters.

 - Capital: Episkopi Cantonment